samksmith/Predator-evasion-networks-in-fish-larvae/README.md

 EggNOG2GO.txt - Pipeline for creating eggNOG gene GO annotations.

-fuimanfish_metadata.csv - One of two datasets containing measured traits and information about red drum larvae.
+fuimanfish_metadata.csv - One of three datasets containing measured traits and information about red drum larvae.

 ge_pipeline_reddrum.R - Gene expression analysis pipeline used on red drum dataset.
 Majority of the pipeline was originally created by Mikhail Matz (https://github.com/z0on) and modified by Sam Smith.